shivprogrammer/algorithms_practice/codewars/notes/may19.md

 Never stop, never settle.

 I will continue to fail.
 And with every failure, I grow.

+And I will make myself the best person that I can be, so that I can make the world a better place.